Skip to main content

 Summary

-The study aims to investigate the potential of music as a health resource in caregiver-child relationships and in childhood services in Bhutan.
 Parenting interventions for children during the first three years of life are effective for improving early childhood development outcomes and enhancing parenting outcomes.
-Music as a resource in early child development intervention is well documented but seems unexplored in Bhutan.
+Music as a resource in Early Child Development interventions is well documented but seems to be unexplored in Bhutan.

-Data will be collected through three stages using qualitative methods: individual semi-structured interviews, participant observation and focus-group interviews.
-Participants in the study will be local musicians, nurses working at the health clinic and caregivers.
+Data is collected through three stages using qualitative methods: individual semi-structured interviews, participant observation, and focus-group interviews.
+Participants in the study will be local musicians and singers, nurses and health workers working at a com

-The hypothesis underlying the research is that using music in early intervention will enhance children's and caregivers' well-being and quality of life.
-The knowledge and voices of the participants in this project will hopefully lead to a broader understanding and new dimensions in the field of 'music and health' and 'early childhood development' in Bhutan.
+The hypothesis underlying the research is that the use of music in early caregiver-child relationships will enhance well-being and quality of life for both children and caregivers.
+The knowledge and voices of the participants in this project will hopefully lead to a broader understanding and new dimensions in the field of ‘music and health’ and ‘early childhood development’ in Bhutan.
+T

 Articles relevant